-- 1. Use only the smallest diameter pipe possible for venting.
-Over-sizing may cause flame disturbance or excessive vent terminal icing or freeze-up. - 2.
-NA = Not allowed.
-Pressure switch will not close, or flame disturbance may result. - 3.
-Vent sizing for Canadian installations over 4500 ft.
-(1370 m) above sea level are subject to acceptance by local authorities having jurisdiction. - 4.
-Size both the combustion air and vent pipe independently, then use the larger size for both pipes. - 5.
+- Use only the smallest diameter pipe possible for venting.
+Over-sizing may cause flame disturbance or excessive vent terminal icing or freeze-up. - NA = Not allowed.
+Pressure switch will not close, or flame disturbance may result. - Total equivalent vent lengths under 10 ft. for 40k BTUH furnaces from 0 to 2000 ft (0 to 610m) above sea level require use of an inducer outlet choke.
+Failure to use an outlet choke may result in flame disturbance or flame sense lock-out. - Not all furnace families include 140,000 BTUH input models. - Vent sizing for Canadian installation over 4500 ft.
+(1370 m) above sea level are subject to acceptance by local authorities having jurisdiction. - Size both the combustion air and vent pipe independently, then use the larger size for both pipes.

 Assume two 45° degree elbows equal one 90° degree elbow.
-Wide radius elbows are desirable and may be required in some cases. - 6.
-Elbow and pipe sections within the furnace casing and at the vent termination should not be included in vent length or elbow count. - 7.
-The minimum pipe length is 5 (1.5) linear feet (meters) for all applications. - 8.
-Use 3-in (76 mm) diameter vent termination kit for installations requiring a 4-in (102 mm) diameter pipe.
+Wide radius elbows are desirable and may be required in some cases. - 8.
+Elbow and pipe sections within the furnace casing and at the vent termination should not be included in vent length or elbow count. - The minimum pipe length is 5 (1.5) linear feet (meters) for all applications. - Use 3-in (76 mm) diameter vent termination kit for installations requiring a 4-in (102 mm) diameter pipe.